Creative Climate Showcase

 Apply

-Applications for the 2025 Creative Climate Showcase are now closed.
+Applications for the 2026 Creative Climate Showcase are open!

 The Nova Scotia Youth Climate Council is funded by the Province of Nova Scotia.